damienteo/WDI-Group-Project-Taskmanager/README.md

 # Instructions
 - 'Register' to create an account.
-- Under 'Entries', you can post a new entry, which uses basic provided prompts, or post new random entries, which gives you a topic by random.
+- Under 'Tasks', you can post a new task, with title, description, price, etc.
-- I you wish to make your own prompts, you can choose to 'Customise Entries'.
+- Under 'Make money', you can select Tasks from other people, and even bid.
-- You may 'Post Photo', if that helps you to cpature your feelings better.
+- Upon completion of a task by the other user, you may set the task as complete, or incomplete, and review the other user.

-#Pending
+# Pending
 - Optimise for mobile
 - Task sorting
 - Messages